Moranetz/PosePrompter/UX_LAYOUT_DESCRIPTION.md

 ---

-This completes the comprehensive UX layout description for PosePrompt Studio.
+This completes the comprehensive UX layout description for Pose Prompter.
 Every button, component, and interaction has been documented with its location, appearance, and behavior.